Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 Transfixed, Ukusevi could only watch him warily as he looked her unwaveringly in the eyes.
 "Your people were never so wicked and vile as to deserve *this,* and you know it," he said.
 "What does that mean for you and your relationship with the Almighty?
 I don’t know.
 But the sooner you accept that, the sooner you can help yourselves."

-"Help… ourselves?"
+"Help... ourselves?"
 The thought was almost impossible.
-"I don’t even know if that’s… how can we?"
+"I don’t even know if that’s... how can we?"

 "You *can."* Garr-avf asserted.
 "I’d much prefer it if you did, and I’m sure the Great Father would too."